3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    thus, will be ignored.
 The default comment marker is ``#``.
    Only single characters are allowed as value.

-.. option:: -w, --delete-list-preview
+.. option:: --csv-encoding=<encoding>

-   Use this option to get a preview of the first few lines of the delete list when applying the provided options for parsing and interpreting the delete list.
-This preview is very helpful to adapt and specify the delimiter character(s), quoting rules, header information, identifier column name or index, etc. The preview is printed to the console.
+   Define the encoding of the delete list using a IANA-based character encoding name.
+   UTF-8 is assumed as default encoding.

 .. include:: database-options.rst